 The robustness of the system is capable of recognizing the inputs with different parameters such as range of quality, accents, speech patterns, and also support to different writing styles.
 It should be designed as well so that it can predict the emotion of humans if the voice is not clear have impurities and noisy sounds.

-Through the interactivity the system will be interacting user-friendly as this is the base for it and will provide timely and appropriate responses based on its detection of emotion.
+Through the interactivity, the system will be interacting user-friendly as this is the base for it and will provide timely and appropriate responses based on its detection of emotion.
 It will adapt to the environment and surroundings to which it will predict the best and most accurate emotion.

 In flexibility to the system is designed to it will be adaptive to different writings and audios whether speeches or social platforms writings and will provide the emotion according to that whether it’s a post of someone or recording through any means.